Hawthorne001/amplitude-dev-center/docs/experiment/integrations/contentful.md

 title: Contentful Plugin for Amplitude Experiment
 ---

-!!!beta "Closed Beta"
-    The Amplitude Experiment Contentful plugin is in closed beta.
-Contact your Amplitude representative or email experiment@amplitude.com if you're interested.

 The Contentful plugin for Amplitude Experiment enables businesses to create variations of content in Contentful, and use Experiment to control which variant users see, and track performance of those variants.

 ## Features